 Specified module exemptions may be awarded to applicants who already hold CIPR Specialist Public Affairs Diploma and those who join the course from an established pathway.

-This course is aimed specifically to educate public affairs specialists, a strategic communication function used by organizations to manage their relationship with the world of politics and policy making.
-This course is built on our previous experience of educating professional for public relations and communications roles in a range of organizations, both in the UK and internationally.
+This course aims to educate public affairs specialists, a strategic communication function used by organisations to manage their relationship with the world of politics and policy making.
+This course is built on our previous experience of educating professional for public relations and communications roles in a range of organisations, both in the UK and internationally.
 Our graduates have an impressive track record in achieving their career aspirations.

 Students will normally possess an honours degree or equivalent from a relevant subject area (eg arts, humanities or social sciences).
 Students without an honours degree may be admitted (subject to interview) to the course if they have other relevant qualifications and appropriate work experience.

 International: You will be required to provide evidence of English language competence at no less than IELTS 6.5 and no individual component score below 6.0.

 Students are required to pay for any additional expenses that may occur whilst on placement (eg travel or accommodation).

 Applying for this course